Consumer medicine information

 Although LUMIGAN® eye drops help control your condition, they will not cure it.

-Your doctor may have prescribed this medication for another reason.
+LUMIGAN® eye drops are only available with a doctor’s prescription from pharmacies.
+Your doctor may have prescribed LUMIGAN® eye drops for another reason.
 Ask your doctor if you have any questions about why LUMIGAN® eye drops have been prescribed for you.

 Do not use LUMIGAN® eye drops if:

-• you are allergic to bimatoprost, or any of the ingredients listed at the end of this leaflet.
+• you have an allergy to bimatoprost or any of the ingredients listed at the end of this leaflet

 It is not known if LUMIGAN® eye drops are safe and useful for children and adolescents under 18 years.